phfaist/latexpp/doc/howitworks.rst

 environments, and knows how to parse their arguments.
 Some fixes in `latexpp` add their own macro and environment definitions.

-Once the latex document is parsed into the node structure, then the nodes are traversed recursively including macro arguments and environment contents.
-For each node, we query all the fixes in the specified order to see if that return a latex representation of the given node.
-If no fix is found, then the original latex representation of the node is retained.
+Once the latex document is parsed into the node structure, then the fix classes are given a chance one by one to traverse the node structure and make the necessary fixes.
+After all the fixes have been applied, the resulting structure is written to the output file as latex code.